MillenniumMachines/MillenniumOS/README.md

   - MOS includes its own `daemon.g` file to implement repetitive tasks, such as VSSC.
 If you already have a `daemon.g` file, you will need to rename it and include it into the MOS `daemon.g`.
 This will require modifying your existing code to work smoothly with the MOS `daemon.g`, and is outside of the scope of this documentation.
 Anything you add to `daemon.g` and any affects it has on the functionality of MOS is unsupported.

 ## RRF Config
+You need a working RRF config with all of your machine axes moving in the right direction before you start.

+If you can't home your machine, sort that out first - following the MillenniumOS configuration wizard will be impossible without a machine that moves correctly.

 You need to configure your Toolsetter and optionally, Touch Probe, in RRF before trying to use them in MillenniumOS.

 This involves configuring both of them as Z probes, which can be done with the `M558` command.